Sc3l3t0n/timeStamp/README.md

 1. **Download the App:**
    - You can download the app in one of two formats on [releases](https://github.com/Sc3l3t0n/timeStamp/releases):
      - `timeStamp.jar` for Java users.
-     - `timeStamp.exe` for Windows users (no additional requirements).
+     - `timeStamp.exe` for Windows users.

 2. **Check System Requirements:**
-   - For running the `.jar` file, ensure you have Java Development Kit (JDK) version 17 or higher installed on your system.
+   - For running the `.jar` or `.exe` file, ensure you have Java Development Kit (JDK) version 17 or higher installed on your system.
-   - If you're using the `.exe` file on Windows, no JDK is required.

 3. **Run the App:**
    - Double-click the `.jar` or `.exe` file to launch "timeStamp."